 Based on a true story, Pipaluk and the Whales shows the great lengths to which people will go to save the lives of their wild neighbors.

-I am a children's book/natural history author and illustrator, and have written & illustrated over 70 books since 1981.
+I am a children's book/natural history author and illustrator, and have written & illustrated about 80 books since 1981.
 I'm also a "freelance" naturalist who leads trips and lectures and I co-run a martial arts school - Green Hill Martial Arts.
 I live in the rural town of Killingworth in Connecticut.
 My wife, Betsy, is an artist and High School Art Teacher.
 My son, Jeff, is an artist and graduated from my alma mater - the School of Visual Arts.
 My daughter Liz lives in Philly, were she graduated from University of the Arts and owns Friends Fur-ever.
 For more information, and pictures, go to "JH's BIO".

 published by Downeast Books